Dedicated to providing jedi level physiotherapy in downtown Calgary

 DPT, BPE, CSCS

-Jim is a native Calgarian who completed his Bachelor of Physical Education from the University of Alberta.
+Jim completed his Bachelor of Physical Education from the University of Alberta.
 After working for a number of years in sports performance facilities and sporting-based environments, he went on to pursue his Doctor of Physical Therapy degree from D'Youville in Buffalo, New York, where he graduated in conjunction with an advanced certificate in orthopedics.

 No stranger to accumulating personal injuries from his own physical pursuits, Jim has a strong passion for getting to the root cause of pain and injuries while helping others gain confidence in their abilities to move and perform better.
 He has an extensive background in strength training & conditioning and is excited to bring his knowledge and passion to the Tower team.